needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/xri-settings.md

 * **Create Automatically** (Default): will create the manager component automatically as needed.
 * **Manual**: will not automatically create the manager component.
 The component must be manually added to the scene or manually instantiated at runtime for interaction to function.

+The **Manager Singleton Mode** setting modifies whether the manager component ([XR Interaction Manager](xr-interaction-manager.md)) in the toolkit is allowed to have multiple component instances or will instead be automatically destroyed to enforce a single active and enabled component instance.
+You have the following options:

+* **Allow Multiple** (Default): will allow multiple instances of the manager component.
+* **Enforce Single**: will enforce that only a single manager component can be active and enabled at one time.
+You can use this mode to help prevent a potentially undesirable situation where interaction components cannot interact with each other due to being unintentionally registered to different manager components.
+The other manager component instances after the first will be automatically destroyed during their `OnEnable`.
+Additionally, the first active and enabled manager will be automatically set to [`DontDestroyOnLoad`](https://docs.unity3d.com/ScriptReference/Object.DontDestroyOnLoad.html) if possible.

 The **Manager Registration Mode** setting modifies whether interaction components in the toolkit are automatically registered with a manager component when the manager reference is not set or the manager is destroyed.
 You have the following options:

 * **Find Automatically** (Default): will find the manager component and assign the manager component reference automatically at runtime and register with the manager component.
 Additionally, any registered interaction components to a manager being destroyed will automatically transfer to another manager, either while the original is destroyed if another manager is already active and enabled, or later when another manager is enabled.